nuzcraft/RLTut_Python3/README.md

 I've been interested in tis part for a while; I think I remember how the implementation works from a previous time I did this tutorial (in python 2).
 I'm partial to using equipment as a form of 'leveling up' as opposed to the actual level up mechanics, so I'm very interested in implementing some sort of equipment system.

+And we're done!!
+That was exciting!
+Adding equipment was a bit easier than expected aside from all the extra bells and whistles needed to interact with them.
+I played through the final build, and with a bit of luck (not much luck) I was able to get to level 6 and become invincible!
+Turning this into an actually interesting game will take some work.
+I'm excited to get started on my own version own game based on this framework.

 ## Part 12 Dev Notes

 ### Increasing Difficulty